IgiCodes/igicore/README.md

 Base framework for GTAV FiveM roleplaying servers but in C#

 This repo is an absolute mess right now.
-Purely using it as online storage and for ease of collaboration when interacting with my stream twitch.tv/igicodes
+Purely using it as online storage and for ease of collaboration when interacting with my stream http://twitch.tv/igicodes

 I'll tidy this up when the framework is more production worthy.

+Track the progress of this project on Trello: https://trello.com/b/cGGQ5tmV/igicore

 # Development